 Currently, there is no cure for Prader-Willi syndrome, and most research to date has been targeted towards treating specific symptoms (see Diagnosis & Treatments).
 For many individuals affected by the disorder, the elimination of some of the most difficult aspects of the syndrome, such as the insatiable appetite and obesity, would represent a significant improvement in quality of life and the ability to live independently.
 The Foundation for Prader-Willi Research is interested in advancing research toward understanding and treating specific aspects of the syndrome, with the goal of an eventual cure for PWS.

 The PWS region of chromosome 15 is one of the most complex regions of the human genome.
 Although there have been significant advances in understanding and characterizing the genetic changes associated with PWS, the exact mechanism by which lack of functional genetic material in this region leads to the symptoms associated with PWS is not understood.
 Scientists are actively studying the normal role of the genetic sequences in the PWS region and how their loss affects the hypothalamus and other systems in the body.

-One SMALL Step walk donations are used by the Foundation for Prader-Willi Research Canada (FPWR Canada) to support investigator initiated grants, PWS clinical trials, resource sharing grant.
+Special Event donations are used by the Foundation for Prader-Willi Research Canada (FPWR Canada) to support investigator initiated grants, PWS clinical trials, resource sharing grant.